mwlang/rails_wordpress/README.md

 ### Assigning Categories

 Categories can be assigned to a post by setting up your form with post_categories[].
-I found it better to set up checkbox fields with the WordPress::Category#id than with WordPress::Category#name as Categories are hierarchically arranged and I had some categories with the same name.
+I found it better to set up checkbox fields with the Wordpress::Category#id than with Wordpress::Category#name as Categories are hierarchically arranged and I had some categories with the same name.

-WordPress::Post#post_categories= can take any of the following:
+Wordpress::Post#post_categories= can take any of the following:

 * A comma separated string representing a list of category names
 * A comma separated string representing a list of category ids